 Paul had a somewhat contentious relationship with the church at Corinth.
 And this letter reveals some of the problems within the church there, as well as the conflict between Paul and at least some of the members of this church.
-Throughout the letter Paul is challenging this church to get their act together and serve God faithfully.
+Throughout the letter, Paul challenges this church to get their act together and serve God faithfully.

 Be An Encourager